-The City of Marco Island is dedicated to informing their residents about flood prevention and flood protection of their dwelling, personal belongings and businesses.
+The City of Marco Island is dedicated to educating their residents about flood safety and damage prevention of their dwelling, personal belongings and businesses.

-Hurricanes, and tropical storms are all familiar natural disaster to this area; however most residents are unaware that 98% of City of Marco Island is located in a Special Flood Hazard Area (SFHA).
+Hurricanes, tropical storms and cyclones are all familiar natural disaster to this area; however most are not familiar that 98% of City of Marco Island is located in a Special Flood Hazard Area (SFHA).

 What does it mean to be in a SFHA:

-- Mandatory purchase of Flood Insurance (see page 3) - Home improvements can be effected-Substantial improvement/damage rule (see page 4) - Flooding and other surface drainage problems can occur well away from a canals, lake or the Gulf coast. - To find out if your property is located in a SFHA go to- www.cityofmarcoisland.com / Building services / FEMA information - "All Hazard Guides" can be picked up at the City Hall, Library, Police Department, Mackle Park
+- Mandatory purchase of Flood Insurance (see page 3) - Home improvements can be effected-Substantial improvement/damage rule (see page 4) - Flooding and other surface drainage problems can occur well away from canals, lake or the Gulf coast - To find out if your property is located in a SFHA go to- www.cityofmarcoisland.com / Building services / FEMA information - "All Hazard Guides" can be picked up at the City Hall, Library, Police Department, Mackle Park